saaralonbarkat/site/cv.md

 ###Working papers

-Gilad, Sharon, Saar Alon-Barkat, and Chagai Weiss.
+Gilad, Sharon, **Saar Alon-Barkat**, and Chagai Weiss.
 "Government Translation of Social Movementsג€™ Agendas and its Shaping by Bureucratic Politics".
 Work in progress (submitted for publication).

-Saar Alon-Barkat.
+**Saar Alon-Barkat**.
 "The effects of symbols and information in government public communication on citizens' trust: Evidence from a survey experiment".
 Work in progress.

-Alon-Barkat, Saar.
+**Alon-Barkat, Saar**.
 "Bureaucracies' Shaping of Citizens' Attitudes: Functional, Informational, Procedural-Fairness and Symbolic Effect".
 Work in progress.

-Gilad, Sharon and Saar Alon-Barkat.
+Gilad, Sharon and **Saar Alon-Barkat**.
 "Civil Servantsג€™ Social Identities as Factor Balancing Between Reputation Seeking and Accountability".
+Work in progress.

+Sulitzeanu-Kenan, Raanan, Markus Tepe, **Saar Alon-Barkat**, Michael Jankowski and Christine Prokop.
+"An Experimental Treatment of Public Sector Identity: Evidence from Germany and Israel".
 Work in progress.